toliaqat/xenon-wiki/Multi-Node-Tutorial.md

 }
 ```

+**Note**: A factory service computes its response by doing an index query.
+It then fills in the documentOwner with the id of its host.
+This is not related to ServiceOption.OWNER_SELECTION, which applies only to stateful services

 Both nodes have no example services.
 Since the example service is marked replicated, a POST on the factory on one node will create a replica on all peer nodes.

 ```